google/WebFundamentals/src/_langs/en/tools/iterate/inspect-styles/edit-dom.markdown

 ![Event types that have event listeners](imgs/view-event-listeners.png)

 Click the expander arrow next to the event type (for example `click`) to see a list of registered event handlers.
-Each handler is identified by a CSS-selector like element identifier, such as "`document`" or "`button#call-to-action`".
+Each handler is identified by a CSS selector-like element identifier, such as "`document`" or "`button#call-to-action`".
 If more than one handler is registered for the same element, the element is listed repeatedly.

 ![Element event listeners](animations/event-listener-resize.png)